Lightjohn/Ssh-ultimate-guide/README.md

    cat ~/.ssh/id_rsa.pub | ssh user@distant-machine 'cat - >> ~/.ssh/authorized_keys'
    ```

-Now you can close the session to the distant machine and try again to connect.
+Now you can close the session to the remote machine and try again to connect.
-If you are connected without being asked for a password, everything is good else go on reading.
+If you are connected without being asked for a password, everything is good else continue reading.

 ## It's not working

 SSH is very picky and not very talkative on the permissions so do the following
-steps on every machines!
+steps on every machine!

-Do not hesitate to create the files if they dont exists: `touch ~/.ssh/config ~/.ssh/authorized_keys`
+Do not hesitate to create the files if they don't exist: `touch ~/.ssh/config ~/.ssh/authorized_keys`

 ```